getdish/dish/docs/nate.md

-Tony's Pizza - Seafood Linguini with White W(h)ine Sauce
+## Open GPT-3

+- Dish Sentiment
+- Tips
-- know when to go?
+  - when to go to beat the rush?
-- do they let you sit at the bar?
+  - can you sit at the bar?
   - where to park?

-- babel plugin to make #{} #[] work with immer
+  - pull out anything that mentions "tip"

-# June
+# July

 big impact changes: